 When students have completed course work, they research and write their theses while enrolled in HIST 898.
 The thesis should be between 15,000 and 21,000 words, including footnotes (excluding bibliography).
 A shorter or longer thesis may be submitted only with the graduate chair's approval.
 If a thesis will exceed the word limit, the graduate chair must give formal approval prior to scheduling the defence.

-Senior supervisors will determine with their students whether reading ability in a language or languages other than English are necessary for the completion of the MA.
-Senior supervisors will submit their recommendation in writing to the GPC for approval by the end of the first semester.
-Reading ability will be evaluated by a time-limited examination consisting of the translation of a passage in the particular language with the aid of a dictionary, or the successful completion of a language training course approved by the senior supervisor.
-A student who fails the time-limited examination may retake the test at the discretion of the senior supervisor.
-Senior supervisors will be responsible for determining whether the student has met the language requirements and for so informing the GPC.
+Supervisors will determine with their students whether reading ability in a language or languages other than English are necessary for the completion of the MA.
+Supervisors will submit their recommendation in writing to the GPC for approval by the end of the first semester.
+Reading ability will be evaluated by a time-limited examination consisting of the translation of a passage in the particular language with the aid of a dictionary, or the successful completion of a language training course approved by the supervisor.
+A student who fails the time-limited examination may retake the test at the discretion of the supervisor.
+Supervisors will be responsible for determining whether the student has met the language requirements and for so informing the GPC.

 Academic Requirements within the Graduate General Regulations